Ritter headlines multiple NCAA B cut times and school records

 In 2007, Krug was joined by his wife and daughter as all three became the first family of recipients to earn the prestigious Whosam Inc. Award for commitment to excellence and dedication to the highest physical and spiritual ideals at the United States Aquatic Sports Awards banquet.

 In 2000, Krug was elected to the United States Diving Board of Directors and also spent time on the NCAA Rules Committee.
 A member of the U.S. Diving Education Committee, Krug is a National Spotting Certifier and has served as a member of the Senior National Rules Committee.
-In 2007, he was appointed U.S. Diving Vice President for Senior Diving.
+In 2007, he was elected U.S. Diving Vice President for Senior Diving for the fifth time.

-A standout diver himself, Krug became the first person to successfully execute a 5½ front somersault dive from 10 meters in 1974.
+A standout diver himself, Krug became the first person to successfully execute a 5½ front from a mini-tramp on top of 10 meters in 1974.
 He performed the dive at Kimball's Diving Camp in Brandon, Fla.
 Krug was an outstanding collegian at the University of Wisconsin, earning all-American honors in all three years from 1966-68.

 Krug and his wife, Doe, reside in Kennedy Township.
 Doe serves as program director of the Pitt Aquatic Club, while Julian and she share head coaching duties.
 They have two children, Cassidy and Kyle.